ANSSI-FR/AD-control-paths/README.md

 ## 3. DUMP DATA INTO CSV FILES

-**Note:** The generated CSVs can take quite a lot of disk space.
-The Neo4j importer needs them uncompressed anyway.
+**Note:** The Dump.ps1 script configures the outputDir to be a NTFS compressed folder.
+Flat unicode CSVs files can take quite a lot of disk space otherwise.

 Use the powershell script `Dump\Dump.ps1` to dump data from the LDAP directory and SYSVOL.
 The simplest example is: